ayushibh004/SimpleTodo/README.md

 * [X] User can **successfully add and remove items** from the todo list
 * [X] User's **list of items persisted** upon modification and and retrieved properly on app restart

-The following **optional** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:

 * List anything else that you can get done to improve the app functionality!

 I believe adding a backround color to each item depending on the priority would improve user experience.
-For example, red could be used to indicate higest priority while orange indicates medium priority and yello indicates relatively low priority.
+For example, red could be used to indicate higest priority while orange indicates medium priority and yellow indicates relatively low priority.

 ## Video Walkthrough